Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 | **Duet 2 WiFi/Ethernet - SBC** | Duet2Firmware_SBC.bin | | | |
 | **Duet 2 Maestro** | DuetMaestroFirmware.bin | Duet2_SDiap32_Maestro.bin |  | DuetWebControl-SD.zip |

 When using a Duet 3 mainboard as an expansion board, the /firmware folder on the SD card in the mainboard-as-expansion-board needs to contain the CAN IAP file.
-Other it won't be possible to update the expansion board over CAN.
+Otherwise it won't be possible to update the expansion board over CAN.

 | | **IAP binary** |
 |---|---|